Propulsion-Power-TU-Delft/Metadata/EEoS-PINN/README.md

 # Consistent, data-driven fluid model for NICFD using physics-informed machine learning

 This folder contains the scripts and configurations used for the study of "Consistent, data-driven fluid model for NICFD using physics-informed machine learning".
-The scripts used to generate the fluid data and define the data-driven fluid models are in the current folder, while the scripts used for post-processing of the data and the generation of images are in the folder [PostProcessing](./PostProcessing/).
+The scripts used to generate the fluid data and define the data-driven fluid models are in the current folder.

-The fluid data and neural networks in this study were generated using [SU2 DataMiner](https://github.com/EvertBunschoten/SU2_DataMiner).
+The fluid data and neural networks in this study were generated using [SU2 DataMiner](https://github.com/Propulsion-Power-TU-Delft/SU2_DataMiner).
 This file explains the process used to re-produce the results of the study.

 ## Step 0: Requirements and set-up